IVSoftware/scale-randomizer/README.md

         .
     }

-Also in the same method, the event handlers are also attached.
+Also in the same method, the event handlers are attached.
 For example, when a new scale is chosen in the combo box, the first thing that happens is that the label is set to the root.

     private void onScaleSelectionChanged(object? sender, EventArgs e)
     {